Jade-Jones-dev/sofa-website/notes.md

 * finish the product listing on cart page
 * add event listener for quantity
 * add event listener for delete function
-* check all functions are working on cart page
+* check documentation on project requirementd
+* outline the next steps for order confirmation